 Hot tubs should be installed on a secure foundation, such as a concrete slab.
 Cement slabs are extremely durable and affordable and cost roughly $3.20 per square foot (CAD 4.20) in materials for a 5-inch thick slab.
 If you hire a professional contractor to handle the job, you can expect to pay $4 to $8 (CAD 5 to CAD 10) per square foot.

 Gazebo or Shelter

 You might want to put a custom gazebo or other shelter structure over your hot tub.
 The final cost for this option depends on how elaborate the structure is and what you want to include.
-The price for this can start at $500 for a simple umbrella shelter and go as high as $15,000 for a custom wooden gazebo.
+The price for this can start at $500 (CAD 650) for a simple umbrella shelter and go as high as $27,000 (CAD 35,000) for a custom wooden gazebo.